benashford/benashford.github.com/content/blog/2025-12-24-resurrecting-my-old-turbo-pascal-homework-with-ai/index.md

 Uses Button, Mouse, Graph, Crt, Stack;
 ```

 These were the only "external" dependencies, and two of them were written by me.
 Two were provided by Turbo Pascal.
 The `Mouse` unit came from, I can't remember, I remember giving credit to a third-party when submitting the project for review.
 But I honestly can't remember where it came from.
-I have vague memory of using the one computer that had a 14.4k modem to access a Turbo Pascal themed Gopher server (those were the days), so that may have been it.
+I have vague memory of using the one computer that had a 14.4k modem to access a Turbo Pascal focused FTP server (those were the days), so that may have been it.
 If so it was the first time I'd used a centralised internet code repository.

+I've tried searching for the function signatures, to see if that code still exists in the large today, or at least in some kind of historic Turbo Pascal archive.
+But to no avail.
+Or at least not an exact fit.
+I did find a edition of Byte magazine from 1985 that had an article called ["Turbo Pascal Drives the Mouse" by John Figueras](https://vintageapple.org/byte/pdf/198509_Byte_Magazine_Vol_10-09_10th_Anniversary_Issue.pdf), the functions exposed by that unit match the function names in the one I used, but the parameters were slightly different.
+It seems most likely that the version I used was a derivation of the one in the article.

 ```pascal
 type